How To Submit Your Writing To—And Get It Published In—Literary Journals

 Rose State College: Attending Art School In The Midwest

 I finished high school with a very picturesque idea in mind of what art school would be like when I finally headed off to college.
-I had watched videos from YouTubers like Tiffany Weng, CatCreature, May Gao, and Cup of Jasmien which not only excited me about art school, but it intimidated me as well.
+I had watched videos from YouTubers like Annabelle Gao, Jasmine Chan, and Linh Truong, which not only excited me about art school, but it intimidated me as well.
 I wondered if I had what it took to make it in to any one of the top art schools in the country.
 I never really found out.
 I went to art school in Oklahoma.
 Specifically, I studied Fine Studio Art from Midwest City’s own, Rose State College, and it was nothing like I’d imagined.

 I had imagined bustling hallways lined with student art, a student art gallery, rigorous classes, brutal critiques, and an almost palpable competitiveness that just wasn’t there.
 The art classes at Rose State College weren’t particularly hard, but the school, teachers, and students have a commitment to excellence that you would find just as well, at the larger art schools in the country.
 Just because I attended an art program at a smaller, community college doesn’t mean I haven’t gained a greater understanding of the arts, a substantial appreciation for the artistic process, and wider knowledge of mediums, principles, elements, and techniques.
-Community college is just as great as the prestigious art schools, and here’s why:
+Community college is just as great as the prestigious art schools and there’s seral reasons why.

 The Classes